 We are the regulator for appointments to positions in the civil and public service made under the Public Service Management (Recruitment and Appointments) Act 2004.

-In these cases, a public body must ensure its appointments are fair, transparent and merit-based and that they adhere to our Codes of Practice.
+In these cases, a public body must ensure its appointments are fair, transparent and merit-based and that they adhere to our Code of Practice.

 If an appointment has to be made in line with the Act, a fair and merit-based selection process must be carried out.
 The selection process must: